asmblah/uniter/README.md

 [`dotphp`](https://github.com/uniter/dotphp) allows for easily including PHP files from Node.js.
-A `require(...)` extension may be installed by using the `/register` script or PHP files may simply be required with the exported `.require(..)` method.
+A `require(...)` extension may be installed by using the `/register` script or PHP files may simply be required with the exported `.require(...)` method.
 Stderr and stdout are mapped to the process' stderr and stdout respectively, and the filesystem/ `include/require/_once(...)` access is mapped to the real filesystem.

 Getting started